arsandrej/Sokoban_solver/README.md

 ├── solo_game.py             # An option for playing the game solo ├── stats_analysis.py        # Statistics provided from the AI solvers
-├── state_display.py         # Provides image and grid maping for display ├── you_win.py               # Game loop and menu handling
+├── state_display.py         # Provides image and grid maping for display ├── you_win.py               # Simple display on Win
 ```

 ---